Neurosurgery-Brain-Tumor-Center-DiazLab/scell/README.md

 ## 1. <a id="installation"></a>Installation
 SCell runs under 64bit Mac OSX, Windows, and Linux.
 Start by downloading the appropriate installation package
 from:
 [https://sourceforge.net/projects/scell/](https://sourceforge.net/projects/scell/).
 Files that end in `_web` will have a smaller initial download, but will download more files during installation.
 Those without the `_web` ending have everything needed already bundled.
 Once downloaded double click the installer and follow the on-screen instructions.
+To invoke the Windows or MacOS executables click their icons, to invoke from the Linux or MacOS command line execute `run_SCell.sh /path/to/matlab/runtime`.
 If you want **SCell** to call **preseq** to estimate marginal return, you can [install **preseq** here](https://github.com/smithlabcode/preseq).

 SCell is released under the GNU General Public License:
 [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).
 The SCell source code can